guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 We have the chating dataset that can train ChatGPT to chat with human, which can accept these human instructions:

-1, Human instruction that ask ChatGPT to call the search system to find the related data.
+1. Human instruction that ask ChatGPT to call the search system to find the related data.

-2, Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.
+2. Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.

 ##### 2.2.3 The Data Editing Module

 The editing/replacing/adding coded system for fetched related data.
 ChatGPT interacts with this system, using the knowledge from human to correct data.

-#### 2.3 Further Functions

-#####  Potential Wrong Data Recommendation

-Using the train-dataset self-predict method [3] to find the potential wrong data for human to check and fix.

 ## 3. Related Works